janedoesrepo/TF2-ObjectDetection/README.md

-# Object Detection with TensorFlow 2.3 API on Windows10
+# Object Detection with TensorFlow 2.3 API on Windows 10
 **Last Update: 06.12.2020**

 In this tutorial you will learn how to get [Object Detection with TensorFlow](https://github.com/tensorflow/models/tree/master/research) running on Windows 10.
 We can use the API to detect objects on Images, Videos or a Webcam.